Department of Politics and Philosophy

 General Education: International

 This course will offer both a country-based and thematic survey of political systems and issues in Asia.
 Countries to be covered will include (but not be limited to) China, Japan, India, Indonesia, Thailand, and Pakistan.
 The course will also cover topics such as democratization, economic development, and the changing Asian security environment.
 Additional projects and/or assignments required for graduate credit.
-Recommended Preparation: POLS 205.
-(Spring only)
+Recommended Preparation: POLS 2050.
+Typically Offered: Spring.

 This course will introduce students to major themes and topics in contemporary political philosophy.
 Students will study several of contemporary political philosophy's most important “-isms,” including liberalism, republicanism, socialism, anarchism, and fascism.
 Students will then focus on topics of particular importance to contemporary democracy; possible topics include the value of democracy, the nature of justice in democracy, and both the institutional and non-institutional structures that undergird democracy.
 Typically Offered: Fall (Odd Years).

 Directed student internship as a participant-observer in the political process, work during a campaign with a candidate, party, or interest group.
-Graded P/F.
+Graded Pass/Fail.

 Processes by which domestic policies are formulated and administered; analysis of intentional and unintentional impact of these policies on society.
 Additional projects/assignments required for graduate credit.